🔍 공개 퀴즈 검색

 3. Parallel to current

-4. Perpendicular to both current and field ✓
+4. Perpendicular to I and B ✓

 Fleming's Left-Hand Rule predicts:

-1. Force direction on current in field ✓
+1. Force on current in field ✓

 2. Voltage